It Takes a Village: Honors Village

 “I feel like this village has made me a better student by surrounding me with other people who care about their academic integrity as well as validate themselves personally and trying to go beyond what a typical college experience might be,” Said Adah Freeman, a sophomore resident majoring in biology.
 “Reasons why people should consider joining the Honors Village are to really open up their horizons and broaden their perspectives and interpretations of the world.
 This village doesn’t shy away from having deep conversations about really important topics and current events, social issues and things like that, and so having people who are willing to have those conversations is so cool.”

 How to Join

-To join the Honors and Scholars Village, students must be involved in either the University Honors or University Scholars programs at NC State.
+To join the Honors Village, students must be involved in the University Honors Program at NC State.
 For new, incoming students, the village applications open up in February and close around mid-April, depending on space availability, and most villages make their decision to admit residents by May.
-Learn more about the Honors and Scholars Village at https://villages.dasa.ncsu.edu/apply-for-a-village/.
+Learn more about the Honors Village and others at https://housing.dasa.ncsu.edu/residential-communities/living-learning-villages/.